lonegunmanb/TerraformConfigWelder/readme.md

 go install github.com/Azure/mapoft@latest
 ```

-We've also provided a devcontainer so you're welcomed to try TerraformJumper in GitHub CodeSpace.
+We've also provided a devcontainer so you're welcomed to try TerraformConfigWelder in GitHub CodeSpace.

 ## How to